rust-rocksdb/rust-rocksdb/README.md

 Set the `portable` feature on this crate to pass `PORTABLE=1` to RocksDB's build, which will create a portable binary at the cost of some performance.

+## Switch between /MT or /MD run time library (Only for Windows)

+The feature `mt_static` will request the library to be built with [/MT](https://learn.microsoft.com/en-us/cpp/build/reference/md-mt-ld-use-run-time-library?view=msvc-170) flag, which results in library using the static version of the run-time library.
+*This can be useful in case there's a conflict in the dependecy tree between different run-time versions.*